Peter V'landys: Trackside

-In 2010 V'Landys negotiated the sale to Tabcorp of the Racing NSW future revenues from the Trackside computer racing game.
+In 2010, V'Landys negotiated the sale to Tabcorp of the Racing NSW future revenues from the Trackside computer racing game.
 This sale realised $150 million and allowed the development of new spectator facilities at the Randwick Racecourse.

 Recognition

-In 2013 he was ranked with John Messara as the 40th of Sydney's most influential people and The Australian ranked him 22nd of the top 50 people in Australian sport.
+V'landys was appointed a Member of the Order of Australia (AM) in the 2014 Australia Day Honours for service to horse racing.

-In 2019, the Sydney Daily Telegraph ranked V'Landys 6th from among a list of 100 of Sydney's most powerful and influential people.
+V'landys has also consistently featured in The Daily Telegraph's Sydney Power 100.
+He was ranked sixth in the inaugural list in 2019 and has remained in the top 10 in every edition since.
+He was ranked fourth in 2022 and 2023, and sixth in 2025.

-V'Landys was awarded Member of the Order of Australia in the 2014 Australia Day Honours for service to horse racing.
+In 2013, The Australian ranked him 22nd of the top 50 people in Australian sport.

 The Everest race

-In February 2017, V'Landys devised a new race called the Everest, which was to be conducted over 1200 metres and carry prize money of $10 million, making it the richest race in Australia and in the world on turf.
+In February 2017 V'Landys devised a new race called The Everest, which was to be conducted over 1200 metres and carry prize money of $10 million, making it the richest race in Australia and in the world on turf.
 The inaugural Everest race was run at Randwick Racecourse on 14 October 2017.
 It attracted a record crowd to Randwick Racecourse as well as record betting on an NSW race.

-In conjunction with the second running of the Everest, V'Landys also devised and implemented another new and unique race, The Kosciusko, which was specifically directed towards country trained horses and carried prizemoney of $1.3 million making it the world's richest country race.
+In conjunction with the second running of the Everest, V'Landys also devised and implemented another new and unique race, The Kosciusko, which was specifically directed towards country-trained horses and carried prize money of $1.3 million making it the world's richest country race.

-Prior to the 2018 event, the race attracted criticism from the Australian public and media after organisers of the event successfully lobbied for the sails of the UNESCO World Heritage Site Sydney Opera House to be used as an advertisement for the race.
+Prior to the 2018 event, the race attracted criticism from the Australian public and media after organisers of the event successfully lobbied for the sails of the Sydney Opera House to be used as an advertisement for the race.
 Public backlash and protests against this proposal and government support of it were held at the Opera House along with submission of a petition with over 300,000 signatures collected in less than a week in October 2018, but the pre-race event went ahead in a modified format.